 Most affected children have been between 2 and 11 years of age.
 In the USA, about 14 cases occur per 100,000 school-aged children.
 It is generally a benign (non-threatening) disorder appears in most instances to cure itself (self-limiting).

-The disorder is diagnosed by a combination of the presence of skin lesions and/or joint tenderness, combined with a confirmed test for blood in the urine, and a skin biopsy that shows inflammation of the arterial and venous capillaries.
+The disorder is diagnosed by a combination of the presence of skin lesions and/or joint tenderness, combined with a confirmed test for blood in the urine (urinalysis), and a skin biopsy that shows inflammation of the arterial and venous capillaries.

 If individuals are thought to have HSP as the result of an allergic reaction, they must strictly avoid the offending substance (e.g., food or drug).
 When evidence of streptococcal infection is present, antibiotic therapy is prescribed.
 Mild childhood cases of the disease often improve spontaneously with advancing age.
-In most patients, the disease has a limited course and the outlook for recovery is good.
+There is no specific treatment, however, in most patients, the disease has a limited course and the outlook for recovery is good.